SaurabhGoyal/vmrs/Readme.md

         - RPC - program counter for machine to track which instruction to be executed
         - RCOND - value storage of previous instructions for conditional instructions
     - Memory - For data storage purpose only.
 This provides a larger storage area than registers and is used purely for storage of data that can not be fit into storage registers (R0-R7).
 Each memory slot can also hold a 16-bit value.
+- Machine exposes two APIs -
+    - `Load` - any arbitrary data in the memory.
+Programmer should use it to load data and program code into memory at desired addresses.
+(This is programmer's responsibility that the addresses of the data in the program code point correctly to the loaded data in memory.)
-- Machine loads the program code into memory at a certain address and sets `RPC` to that.
+    - `Run` - run the program code stored at given address.
+Machine sets `RPC` to that address and starts execution.
 - Machine keeps loading the instruction at the memory address referred by `RPC` and executing the business logic of that instruction.
-If the instruction is `OP_TRAP`, machine exits the program.
+If the instruction is `OP_TRAP` with `TRAP_HALT`, machine exits the program.
 - Machine also provides a virtual component called **"Memory Mapped Registers"** which is nothing but memory area which has is used for control purpose and not just data storage purpose.
 The main usecase is for handling IO from devices, since they can be dynamic, machine doesn't map registers to their signals and uses memory instead as memory is more dispensable than registers.

 ## Doubts